 Make sure to share this with all your friends so that they don’t miss out on some crucial riding gear!

-First up is the helmet, its one of those accessories that are painfully obvious yet so many people don’t have one.
+First up is the helmet, It’s one of those accessories that are painfully obvious yet so many people don’t have one.
 You can get a helmet just about anywhere such as your local dealer, but the selection online is far better.

 Here is a small selection of options to look at…

-A good and small toolkit is one of those things you really don’t think about getting until you need it.
+A small toolkit is one of those things you really don’t think about getting until you need it.
 Things happen and while most manufacturers give you a small tool kit with most machines these days it still isn’t enough.

 The great part is that when you get to your campsite you can remove it and place it anywhere that is sunlight and charge it that way.
 Then at night you just hook your phone up to it and charge your phone.

-Keep Battery Alive
+Keep The Battery Alive

 The part I find the most interesting is how cost-effective and better solar panels have gotten over the standard wall chargers I use to buy.
 I prefer using the solar panel because I store my ATV in a Shed where there is no power so the solar charger is the only option I have and it does work great!